Northern South Africa Highlights: Limpopo Valley & Kruger.

-Starts in Johannesburg on the morning of the 2nd March 2019.
+Starts in Johannesburg on the first morning of the tour.
 Participants should ideally overnight in Johannesburg on the night before the tour starts.
 We are happy to arrange this accommodation.
 Alternatively participants need to arrive on early morning flights on the day the tour starts.
-Tour ends in Johannesburg on the late afternoon of the 14th March 2019.
+Tour ends in Johannesburg on the late afternoon of the last day of the tour in time for evening transcontinental flights.
 Please check with us before booking any flights.

 • All breakfasts and dinners

 • Travel and medical insurance